TheOrzo/IKfIR/README.md

 # Solving the Pick-and-Place Environment in Robosuite
 <img src="https://robosuite.ai/docs/images/env_pick_place.png" align="middle" width="100%"/>

 Welcome to the "Project Assignment: Solving the Pick-and-Place Environment in Robosuite" repository!
-This repository is intended to allow
+This repository is intended to allow for the replication of our project results and documents its progress including insights as well as tests.

 ## Table of Contents
  This repository holds the source code framework for training and evaluating the policy in the pick-and-place environments as well as a configuration file to set the different robosuite modules (robots, controllers, etc.) and tune hyperparameters